Jilong-Jerome/sociality-in-spiders-dead-end/Genome_Annotation/README.md

 /home/jilong/software/BRAKER/scripts/predictionAnalysis/selectSupportedSubsets.py {gtf} {hint} --fullSupport full --anySupport any --noSupport no
 ```
 #### Half of HiC_scaffold_16 of *S.mimosarum*
+The workflow of this special case can be found at [workflow.py](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end/blob/main/Genome_Annotation/MIM_16/workflow.py)
 We take the mRNA sequence from the HiC_sacffold_16's homologous chromsome in *S.bicolor*.
 We did a blat search for the hits of mRNA sequence in HiC_scaffold_16 as hints for [AUGUSTUS](https://github.com/Gaius-Augustus/Augustus) gene prediction.

 The full workflow for this can be found in workflow.py